<?xml version="1.0" encoding="utf-8"?>

 <title type="html"><![CDATA[The page scrolling speed is too fast on macOS.]]></title>

-<link rel="alternate" href="http://forums.approximatrix.com/viewtopic.php?id=1004&amp;action=new" />
+<link rel="alternate" href="https://forums.approximatrix.com/viewtopic.php?id=1004&amp;action=new" />

 <summary type="html"><![CDATA[<p>The page scrolling speed is too fast on macOS version Simply Fortran.</p><p>This issue occurs only in the Simply Fortran compiler on macOS.
 Whether using the trackpad or mouse to scroll the page, the scrolling speed is excessively fast, not smooth enough, which affects the user experience.</p><p>I can confirm this issue is unrelated to my computer settings (M3 MacBook Air), as page scrolling works perfectly fine and smoothly in all other software. </p><p>Could you please check and fix this problem?</p>]]></summary>